2023–24 St. Thomas (Minnesota) Tommies men's ice hockey season: Season

 The team's reward was a meeting with Lake Superior State and their first home playoff game since joining the CCHA.
 However, despite their position in the standings, St. Thomas was not heavily favored in the series.
 Aside from the skid to end the season, the Tommies only had one more win than the Lakers in conference play and actually had a (slightly) worse overall record.
 The teams then demonstrated their similarity by splitting the first two games in the quarterfinals to set up a deciding third game.
-St. Thomas was able to use its power play to get two 1-goal leads and carried the advantage deep into the third but they could not sustain their edge.
+St. Thomas was able to use its power play to get two 1-goal leads and carried the advantage deep into the third, but they could not sustain their edge.
 Both teams continued to fight for the next goal over the final nine minutes of the game.
 Just when it appeared that the match was destined for overtime, Lake Superior got on a rush and fired a strong shot on goal.
-Trotter made a tremendous save but the puck bound high in the air and fell at the feet of a Laker player standing in the crease.
+Trotter made a tremendous save, but the puck bound high in the air and fell at the feet of a Laker player standing in the crease.
 He slammed the rubber home before any of the purple defenders could stop him and gave Lake State the winning marker with under 7 seconds to play.

-In spite of the heartbreaking end, St. Thomas had made great strides during the season.
-The Tommies had seen modest improvements on both offense and defense and, with more than have of the roster comprising underclassmen, the program has the potential to continue their ascent.

 An exhibition match against USNTDP that was scheduled for January 27 was cancelled.